observability-lab-cse/observability-lab-workshop/04-custom-metrics/README.md

 </details>

-Let's have a look at reported temperature values.
+Now, let's go and have a look at the second custom metrics we created, which is for the reported temperature values.
 Select the `temperature` metric, adjust the aggregation to Min, Max or Avg and change the graph type to `Bar chart`.
 We can now see the distribution of temperature measurements sent by our devices.

 <details markdown="1">
 <summary>Click here to see the temperature chart 🌡️</summary>